smrkem/stockdata/docs/chapter_2/readme.md

 **is the stock currently trading within 15% of it's 1yr high?**

+that is going to mean using the yahoo-finance library.
+No web scraping just yet.

+I'm all finished with my `poc/yahoo-finance` branch for now, but i'm going to keep it around.
+As I come back to master and check out the state of my project, I'm seeing something to improve right away.

+It's starting to become a hassle to keep sticking all the tests in a single file.
+It'll be good to look into a testrunner like nose or maybe a Flask manage.py approach.
+This'll also allow me to fix up how those tests are structured a bit.

+After that things get a little involved.
+I'm going to be pulling data from yahoo-finance, and my existing service and FT code is pretty hardcoded.
+I need to refactor my code to make requests on the external service.
+My unit tests

+I'm going to have to make a choice here:
+- Send actual requets to the external yahoo-service during FTs
+- Implement some method of 'faking' the response during FTs

+So far I'm seeing pros and cons for each.

 Here's my todo list (which will probably evolve along the way):

 ***
 ### Agenda:
+1. Refactor project to use Flask Manager (`manage.py`)
+2. Refactor project to get info from yahoo-finance - Get all tests back to passing
-1. Write FT that checks getting 1yr high and current price.
+3. Write FT that checks getting 1yr high and current price.
 2. Plan my approach
 3. Write unit tests for the approach
 4. Code till unit tests pass, verifying FT passes at the end